captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 Why not?
 ---
 ## MAYME:
 Because, we just fooling that's all.
-I ain't been to Prague, ain't never gonna go to Prague.
-21
 ---
+I ain't been to Prague,
+---
+ain't never going to Prague.
+---
 ## ESTHER:
-But come, is this what you want to be doing ten years from now, twenty?
+But come,
 ---
+is this what you want to be doing
+---
+ten years from now, twenty?
+---
 ## MAYME:
 You think I ain't tried to make a go of it.
-You think I just laid down and opened my legs 'cause it was easy.
-It don't look like nothing,. but this saloon is better then a lot of them places, ask anybody.
-Only last night one of Bert Williams' musicians sat up front, and he stayed through the entire show.
-You think some of those gals in the big revues didn't start right where I am.
 ---
+You think I just
+laid down
+---
+and opened my legs
+---
+'cause it was easy.
+---
+This place may not look like nothing,
+---
+but this saloon is better
+---
+then a lot of them places,
+---
+ask anybody.
+---
+Oh, just last night one of Bert Williams' musicians
+---
+sat up front,
+---
+and he stayed through the entire show.
+---
+You think some of
+those gals in the big revues
+---
+didn't start right where I am.
+---
 ## ESTHER:
-You got this beautiful piano that you play better than anyone I know.
-There are a dozen church choirs —
+You got this beautiful piano
 ---
+that you play better than
+anyone I know.
+---
+There are a dozen church choirs that you could play
+---
 ## MAYME:
+Let me tell you,
+---
-Let me tell you, so many wonderful ideas been conjured in this room.
-They just get left right in that bed there, or on this piano bench.
+so many wonderful ideas been conjured in this room.
+---
+And they get left in that bed,
+---
+or on this piano bench.
+---
 They are scattered all over this room.
+---
 Esther.
-I ain't waiting for anybody to rescue me.
-My Panama man come and gone long time now.
-It sweet that he write you but, my dear, it ain't real.
 ---
+I ain't waiting on anybody to rescue me.
+---
+My Panama man done come and gone long time now.
+---
+It sweet that he write you but,
+---
+my dear, it ain't real.
+---
 ## ESTHER:
-Yes, he here in my pocket in a cambric walking suit, he has a heliotrope handkerchief stuffed in his pocket and a sweet way about him.
-He so far away, I can carry him in my pocket like a feather.
-(Esther laughs and produces a letter _from her apron.)
+Yes,
 ---
+he here in my pocket in a cambric walking suit,
+---
+and he has a heliotrope handkerchief
+---
+stuffed in his pocket
+---
+and a sweet way about him.
+---
+He so far away,
+---
+I can carry him in my pocket like a feather.
+---
 ## MAYME:
-You're funny.
+You funny.
+---
 You and your silly letter.
 ---
 ## ESTHER:
 Ain't a week go by without one.
+---
 It got so I know the postman by name.
-(Esther holds out the letter.)
 ---
 ## MAYME:
-I ain't interested.
-Put it away.
+Well, I ain't interested.
 ---
+So put it away.
+---
 ## ESTHER:
-Cmon Miss Mayme don't be proud, you know you want to read it.
-(Esther dangles the letter, threatening to put it away at any moment.)
+Cmon Miss Mayme don't be proud,
 ---
+you know you want to read it.
+---
+---
 ## MAYME:
-Hell, give it here.
-(Mayme snatches the letter and quickly peruses it, allowing hersey a smile.)
+Oh Hell, give it here.
+---
 Ooo.
 ---
 ## ESTHER:
 What it say?
 ---
 ## MAYME:
-Your man got himself a new pair of socks.
-Wait uh-oh, he askin' what you look like.
+Look like your man got himself a new pair of socks.
+---
+Wait a minute, he askin' what you look like.
+---
 Ain't you told him?
 ---
 ## ESTHER:
-N. I'm afraid, I ain't known what to say.
-MAY/VIE.
-Tell him the truth.
+No, I was afraid,
 ---
+I ain't known what to say.
+---
+## MAYME:
+You tell him the truth.
+---
 ## ESTHER:
 That I don't look like much.
 ---
 ## MAYME:
 You tell him that you're about as lovely a person as there is.
-EST-HER.
-You know that ain't so.
 ---
+## ESTHER:
+That ain't so.
+---
 ## MAYME:
 Of course, it is.
-And what does it matter?
-You think half the men that come in here bother looking at my face.
-No ma'am.
-He don't care abom this.
-(Mayne grabs Esther 's face and gives her a kiss on the forehead She playfilly shows of her physical attributes 22 which are accentuated by the formfitting lingerie.)
-He interested in this, my dear.
-This is what he's asking about.
-(Mayme laughs.)
 ---
+And you think half the men that come in here
+---
+bother looking at my face.
+---
+He don't care about this.
+---
+He interested in this.
+---
+This is what he's asking about. [laughs]
+---
 ## ESTHER:
 I wouldn't dare write about something like that.
+---
 He Christian!
 ---
 ## MAYME:
+And it's in his weakness
+---
-And it's in his weakness that he'll find his strength.
+that he'll find his strength.
+---
 Hallelujah!
-C'mon, I'm just playing with you.
 ---
+## MAYME:
+[laughs]
+---
 ## ESTHER:
 I'm being serious and you got your mind in the gutter.
 ---
 ## MAYME:
-Oh for God's sake, the man just asking what you look like 'cause he want something pretty to think about come sundown.
+Oh come on Esther,
 ---
+the man just asking what you look like
+---
+'cause he want something pretty
+---
+to think about come sundown.
+---
 ## ESTHER:
 You reckon?
-Then will you help me write something?
-(Mayme hands back the letter to Esther.)
 ---
+Will you help me write something?
+---
 ## MAYME:
 No, what about your white lady?
+---
 Why not have her do it?
-(A moment.
-Esther opens her carpetbag.)
 ---
 ## ESTHER:
 'Cause I'm asking you, my friend.